 '''

-color red 1.0 green 1.0 blue 1.0 filter 1.0 or color transmit 1.0
+color red 1.0 green 1.0 blue 1.0 filter 1.0 br

 '''

 In the 2nd example it doesn't matter what the rgb values are.
 All of the light passes through untouched.

 Another pitfall is the use of color identifiers and expressions with color keywords.
 For example...